WMDA/social-media-analysis/README.rst

 The pipeline takes a number of arguments:

 optional arguments:

--h, --help                  show this help message and exit
+  -h, --help            show this help message and exit -t [TOPICS [TOPICS ...]], --topics [TOPICS [TOPICS ...]]

--t, --topics                Topics in for praw to search reddit
+                        Topics that praw will search reddit for.
+  -c COMMENTS, --comments COMMENTS

--c, --comments              Selects number of comments for praw to limit to.
+                        Selects number of comments for praw to limit to.
   -config               Uses config.yaml file instead of providing options,
-                            doesn't take any arguments but needs config.yaml file (provided with package)
+                        doesn't take any arguments but needs config.yaml file (provided with package).
+  -csv CSV              Saves output to CSV, needs a directory to save csv to.
+  -n NAME, --name NAME  Gives the file a name, if this option is not used in
+                        conjunction with -csv then file will be called reddit_database.
+  -gbq GBQ, --bigquery GBQ
+                        Saves results to google bigquery reddit_table.
+Needs project id (found on google cloud platform), reddit_table also needs name so flag -n must be used.

 An example search would be: